Privacy and cookie statement of www.debrauw.com

 1. Who is responsible for the use of my data?

 De Brauw is the sole controller when you visit our websites, when we handle job applications, when we use contact data in our CRM system, and when you provide us with goods or services,.
 However, De Brauw often considers itself to share responsibility as controller with the client when we provide legal services.
 We normally agree with the client that De Brauw and the client can each deal with requests from individuals exercising their privacy rights (see here).
 In certain exceptional cases – for example, in specific due diligence work – the client is the sole controller and De Brauw is the processor.
-When you use our client portal Connect, the client is also the controller and De Brauw the processor.
+When you use our client portal Connect, for some applications the client may be the controller and De Brauw the processor.
+Where applicable, we will then conclude a data processing agreement with the client.
 If we are the processor, and you contact us with a privacy-related question, we will refer you to the organisation that is the controller.

 2. When I visit the website, which data do you use, for what purpose do you use this data, and how long do you store it?